Henrique-Coder/echosync-project/README.md

 ### Available features (v1.1.3)
 In the list below, it shows everything that **BMD** can do with each music platform...
-- Can download songs just by song name with or without artist name;
+- It can download songs by song name only;
-- Supports downloading individual songs and playlists from [YouTube](https://www.youtube.com/);
+- Can download a list of songs by a text file;
-- Supports downloading individual songs from [YouTube Music](https://music.youtube.com/), playlists are downloaded from [YouTube](https://www.youtube.com/) if exists;
+- Supports downloading individual songs or playlists from [YouTube](https://www.youtube.com/), [YouTube Music](https://music.youtube.com/), [Resso](https://www.resso.com/), [Deezer](https://www.deezer.com/) and [Spotify](https://www.spotify.com/).
-- Supports downloading individual songs and playlists from [Resso](https://www.resso.com/).
+* **Note 1:** _The program will automatically detect the music platform by the link used, so do not use link shorteners to modify it.
+Unavailable links or platforms will be automatically rejected.
+Texts detected as the title of a song will automatically be added to the download queue and the search for the song will take place via YouTube._
+* **Note 2:** _The program uses proprietary web scrapping techniques to extract the name/author of the song on the detected platform and will download it directly from YouTube._
 ### _Possible_ future implementations
 Later on, I plan to implement more music platforms, such as: